We take the security and reliability of your data seriously.

 - On-call engineers are automatically paged for any customer-facing outage

-- status.nutshell.com hosted externally with uptime metrics provided by a third party and updates from our network team
+- status.nutshell.com hosted externally with metrics provided by a third party and updates from our operations team

-- One-click data zip export tool, to save all Nutshell data for legal compliance or portability
+- One-click data zip export tool, to download all your Nutshell data for legal compliance or portability

 Our support team is based in-house with our Ann Arbor engineering team.
 We will only access your account with your permission to troubleshoot support issues.
 Staff will never ask for your Nutshell password.